Deesingh92/Savage-MMA-Gym/README.md

 ## Design:

-The Desing of the website is made to invite visitors to come, to get to know the studio, the studio yoga approach and yoga styles, and to book classes and offers.
+The design of the website is made to invite visitors to come, to get to know the gym, the fighting approach and MMA styles, and to book classes and offers.
-So I tried to do a simple web with lights colors, wich is easy to navigate through and pleasant at the same time, also Include some "motivational" pictures of practicioners doing some fancy yoga poses to show what they will be capable to learn if they decided to join and practice yoga in the studio.
+So I tried to do a simple web with red and black pallete, which is easy to navigate through and pleasant at the same time, also Include some "motivational" pictures of students doing some sparring to show what they will be capable to learn if they decided to join and practice MMA in the gym.

 ### Design Brief: